ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Autonoma is an open source, AI-native testing platform that replaces manual test case management with autonomous agents that read your codebase and handle the entire testing lifecycle.

 1. Planner Agent (Replaces Manual Test Case Writing).
 Connects to your GitHub repository and reads your codebase.
 Analyzes routes, API endpoints, and component structure.
 Identifies user flows and critical paths.
-Generates test scenarios from actual code, including complex scenarios like database state setup.
-You do not write test cases; the Planner agent creates them by understanding your application architecture.
+Plans test scenarios from actual code, including the endpoints needed to set up database state for each test.
+You do not write test cases; the Planner agent plans them by understanding your application architecture.

 Verification layers at each step ensure consistent, reliable behavior.
 Agents do not take random paths or make probabilistic guesses.